SHASHANK-PRO-05/shashank-pro-05.github.io/about.md

-## Achievements
+## Achievements/Participation

 * **Star Performer(TCS-ILP)**

    I am a star performer of TCS-ILP(Chennai) Batch which started on 18th August 2014.
-After this, I was straight way transferred to CTO department.
+After this, I was straight a way transferred to CTO department.

 ***